rlarson20/rlarson20/README.md

 - Card games.
 I've played Yu-Gi-Oh since I was in short pants and have dabbled in at least all the major TCGs.
 I also love poker and variants like Omaha Hi-Lo and 7-card Stud.
 - Learning something new.
 I love to figure something out.

+## Things I've Done (mostly)

+Here are some projects I'm kinda proud of:

+- [Au](https://www.github.com/rlarson20/Au) is the 'gold' standard for AI code editing agents.
+Not really, but it is a small code editing agent that runs in the terminal, running off the OpenRouter API.
+BYOK!

 ## What I'm Doing

 I want to make tools that make learning easier for everyone.